hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 refer to "config_documentation.txt"   for instructions

+The advantage to this script is that it is threaded, is mutlivendor, supporting up to 90% of existing vendors with Netmiko, and that it runs faster than SolarWinds (threaded); we put in a few search strings and we can misconfigurations in seconds (see video).

 and the template+config.py file  for the code (I should probably rename this at some point).